microsoft/moaw/workshops/serverless-overview/workshop.md

 }
 ```

-This function will be used to show all existing transcriptions on the demo webapp when we first load it.
+This function will be used to show all existing transcriptions on the demo Web App when we first load it.

 <div class="task" data-title="Task">